 Do men or women in Australia use pharmaceutical drugs for non-medical purposes more often?

-Among Australians who have used pain-killers/pain-relievers/opioids for non-medical purposes in the past 12 months, women are more likely than men to use every few months.
-Men are more likely than women to use once or twice a year.
+Among Australians who have used pain-killers/pain-relievers/opioids for non-medical purposes in the past 12 months, men and women use with similar frequency.

 Pain-killers/pain-relievers/opioids